yeoh0730/CardioMeal/README.md

 # CardioMeal

-CardioMeal is a personalized nutrition and recipe recommendation app designed to support cardiovascular health.
-By analyzing users' health metrics, dietary preferences, and recent meal logs, CardioMeal suggests heart-friendly recipes tailored to individual risk profiles.
-The application is built using Flutter (for the mobile frontend), Firebase (for authentication and cloud data storage), and Flask (for the AI-powered recommendation backend).
+CardioMeal is a mobile application designed to help individuals manage and prevent cardiovascular disease through personalized dietary guidance.
+Leveraging AI and content-based filtering, the system recommends recipes tailored to each user’s cardiovascular health metrics, dietary preferences, and recent eating habits.
+Beyond recipe suggestions, CardioMeal allows users to log their meals, monitor nutrient intake, and track health progress through visualizations.
+The system also sends timely reminders to update health data and alerts users when nutrient limits are exceeded, supporting consistency and informed decision-making.
+By promoting healthier eating habits and proactive health monitoring, CardioMeal directly contributes to Sustainable Development Goal 3: Good Health and Well-being, empowering users to make smarter food choices and maintain a heart-healthy lifestyle.

 ## Getting Started